had0j/io_qp2_rule_eng/readme.md

 #### 4. Carrying protection

-If【Duo(+)】is activated and bonus altitude contribution percentage through sending/KOs is less than 20%, multiply sent attack by `55%+contribution%`
+If【Duo(+)】is activated and bonus altitude contribution percentage through sending/KOs is less than 20%, multiply received attack by `55%+contribution%`

 #### 5. Targeting Grace protection